 Is it desirable to translate contact information to a single common language or transliterate contact information to a single common script?

 A key issue that emerged early on in the Group’s discussion was the agreement that their recommendation should bear in mind that the main purpose of transformed data is to allow those not familiar with the original script of a contact information entry, to contact the registrant.
 This means that the accuracy of contact information data that are entered and displayed is paramount.
 There remains however some divergence in the Working Group about whether the need for accuracy is an argument in favour of transformation or not – and this is also reflected in the public comments received (see ‘Community Input’ below).
-At this stage, the Working Group has decided to summarise the different viewpoints discussion and put them to the community to guage support levels:
+At this stage, the Working Group has decided to summarise the discussion and put them to the community to guage support levels:

 Working Group’s arguments supporting mandatory transformation of contact information in all generic top-level domains

-Mandatory transformation of all contact information into a single script would allow for a transparent, accessible and easily searchable database.
-Currently all data returned from the Whois database in generic top level domains (gTLDs) is provided in ASCII and such uniformity renders it a very useful global resource.
-Having a database with a potentially unlimited number of scripts/languages might create logistical problems in the long run and be counter-productive to the core purpose of collecting registration data, namely the ability to contact registered name holders.
+Mandatory transformation of all contact information into a single script would allow for a transparent, accessible and, arguably, more easily searchable database.
+Currently all data returned from the Whois database in generic top level domains (gTLDs) are provided in ASCII and such uniformity renders it a very useful global resource.
+Having a database with a potentially unlimited number of scripts/languages might create logistical problems in the long run.

-Without proper translation/transliteration of contact information, the contact information record system (currently Whois) might lose its clarity, which may cause difficulties for the domain holders in confirming that they have updated and correct contact information.

-The proposal for a next generation gTLD Directory Service, as outlined in the Final Report from the Expert Working Group (EWG) on gTLD Directory Services, currently has no Internationalized Registration Data (IRD) functionality.

-Mandatory transformation of contact information will also avoid unnecessary legal actions (including alternative dispute resolution) because the registered domain name holder can be properly identified and/or contacted.

 Transformation would to some extent facilitate communication among stakeholders not sharing the same language.
 Good communication inspires confidence in the Internet and makes bad practices more difficult.

-Searching contact information is easier in one language.
+At this stage ASCII/English are the most effective script/language choices.
+However, it should be noted that already today many users of the Internet do not share English as a common language or the Latin script as a common script.
+The number of these users will grow substantially as internet access and use is continues to expand across countries/continents and so the dominant use of English might deter participation of those not confident in or familiar with it..

+For law enforcement purposes, when Whois results are compared and cross-referenced, it may be easier to ascertain whether the same registrant is the domain holder for different names if the contact information are transformed.

+Mandatory transformation would avoid possible flight by bad actors to the least translatable languages.
+However, it should be noted that transformation tools may not exist for such languages and so transformation would need to be manual until they did.
+It would be difficult to limit languages to e.g. only the UN ones or some other subset.

 Working Group’s arguments opposing mandatory transformation of contact information in all generic top-level domains

 Consistent transformation of contact information data across millions of entries is very difficult to achieve, especially because of the continued globalisation of the Internet with an increase in users that are not familiar with the Latin script.
+A Domain Name Relay Daemon (DNRD) should display what the client enters.
+Original data should be authoritative, verified and validated.
+Interpretation and transformation may add errors.

-Mandatory transformation into one script could be problematic forall those interested parties that do not speak/read/understand that one script.
+Mandatory transformation into one script could be problematic for or unfair to all those interested parties that do not speak/read/understand that one script.
 For example, whereas transformation from Mandarin script to a Latin script might be useful to law enforcement in countries that use Latin scripts, it would be ineffectual to law enforcement in other countries that do not read that Latin script.